Abdulnaser123/E-learning-Web-Application/README.md

 ![image](https://user-images.githubusercontent.com/108693961/211425844-37786c1b-f3a0-494d-8209-4bc5195a1727.png)

-###### list of materials for a specific course appears, and it is possible to delete it.
+###### list of materials for a specific course appears, delete it.
 Here we used the SweetAlert as a warning before deletion.

 ![image](https://user-images.githubusercontent.com/108693961/211425884-b96d78b8-e41f-4ba2-9d13-bdc2e0f6a452.png)